Badges and Awards

 Rank Badges and Other Awards

-Each year, the overall goal for each boy is to earn his final rank award.
+Each year, the overall goal for each scout is to earn their final rank award.
 For example, Tiger Cubs work toward the Tiger Badge.

-Each den also has intermediate awards the scout will receive throughout the year as he completes sections of his final goal.
+Each den also has intermediate awards the scout will receive throughout the year as they complete sections of their final goal.
 The Tigers, Wolves, and Bears earn “adventure loops,” small metal squares that slide onto a special Cub Scout belt.
 It is important to get the scout belt so these awards can be displayed!
 The Webelos earn “adventure pins.”

 A complete list is available here: http://www.scouting.org/scoutsource/CubScouts/CubScouts/UniformsAndAwards/sanda.aspx

 Adventure loops for Wolf Scouts

 There are also special additional “standalone” awards that are not part of the rank system, such as the Cub Scout Outdoor Activity Award.

 Each den has a handbook that explains the “achievements” required for each rank.

 Most achievements will be done through the den.
 Dens often do activities just for fun, but most activities are focused on finishing an achievement.
 You can also view achievements required for each rank online at http://meritbadge.org, a scouting “Wikipedia.”
 Just search for the name of the den (e.g, Tiger).

 Up to one third of achievements are done at home, not at meetings.
 Completing the rank award therefore requires parents taking the lead with their scout at home.